 The series begins with a three-day intensive and continues four full day workshops throughout the year (twice a semester).
 Participants will receive expert training from ARTeacher Fellows and nationally recognized teaching artists and receive supplies and materials for implementation.
 Upon successful completion of the program, participants will earn non-degree graduate course credit and will be eligible to continue for a second year.

-If interested in taking advantage of this unique professional learning opportunity, please complete the following application before June 6, 2022.
+If interested in taking advantage of this unique professional learning opportunity, please CLICK HERE TO ACCESS APPLICATION before June 1, 2023.
 For inquiries and further information, please contact Kim Wilson, ABC Director.